gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/App-Support-gij-self-managed.md

 </div>

 We are committed to provide you with an efficient and reliable support.
 Scroll down to see helpful tips to get started.

 &nbsp;

+### JDK compatibility

+Any of the GIJ 4.x.x versions are compatible with JDK 17.
+Any of the GIJ 5.x.x versions are ONLY compatible with JDK 17.

+&nbsp;